 The Kohler/Whistling Straits resort is something to behold, it has first class accommodations, great food, wonderful service, and four, count em, four Pete Dye golf courses.
-But the thing that put this place on the map is The Straits course which has already hosted two PGA Championships, a U.S. Senior Open, and will be the host to the Ryder Cup in 2020.
+But the thing that put this place on the map is The Straits course which has already hosted two PGA Championships, a U.S. Senior Open, and will be the host of another PGA in 2015 and the Ryder Cup in 2020.

 Besides the engineering feat of importing and placing about 8,000 truckloads of dirt from Indiana to sculpt the land, Pete had to conceive of a routing to expose as many of the holes as possible to the lake winds to create the real look and feel of links golf in Wisconsin.
 It is a figure eight routing with the front nine going south along the lake shore and then looping back upon itself to catch more shoreline on the way back in.
 The back side does the same thing going north along the shoreline and looping back for more shore on the way back to the clubhouse.
 This puts 8 of the 18 holes with direct interface to the lake and another six within eye view.
 The influence of the wind off the lake can be profound and since the holes go in both directions on both sides you rarely get but a couple of holes in a row with the same wind effect.